seezaara/showimg/README.md

 # Showimg.js

-**Showimg.js** is a lightweight and versatile JavaScript plugin for creating interactive and customizable image and video viewers.
-It allows for smooth navigation, zooming, and dynamic content rendering, delivering an engaging user experience across devices.
+**Showimg.js** is a compact JavaScript plugin for creating interactive image and video viewers.
+It supports navigation, zooming, and dynamic content for an engaging user experience.

 ## Features

-- **Image and Video Support**: Seamlessly supports images and videos, including dynamically generated Blob URLs.
+- **Image and Video Support**: Handles URLs and Blob data seamlessly.
-- **Smooth Navigation**: Includes intuitive navigation with next/previous controls and keyboard arrow support.
+- **Navigation**: Easy next/previous controls and arrow key navigation.
-- **Zoom and Pan**: Offers responsive pinch-to-zoom and drag-to-pan functionalities for precise viewing.
+- **Zoom & Pan**: Pinch-to-zoom and drag-to-pan.
-- **Customizable Options**: Highly configurable with user-defined callbacks and behaviors for a tailored experience.
+- **Customizable**: Supports callbacks for tailored behavior.
-- **Autoplay**: Provides video autoplay functionality with customizable playback controls.
+- **Autoplay**: Video playback with control options
-- **Fullscreen Mode**: Supports toggling between fullscreen and standard viewing modes.
+- **Fullscreen**: Toggle between fullscreen and normal modes.
-- **Responsive Design**: Optimized for desktop and mobile devices, ensuring a seamless user experience.
+- **Responsive**: Works flawlessly on desktops and mobiles.